 Bragg said he is hoping to spend more time with his family—his son's Scout meetings are on Thursdays, and conflict with Plan Commission meetings.
 But also, he said, he wants to be more involved with local politics, and shaping the direction of Montgomery.

 Bragg said he is proud to have been on the commission for several projects, including the new Village Hall, the Odgen Hills development (including the new Montgomery branch of the Oswego Public Library), and the continuing development of the Orchard Road corridor.

-Michelini has just finished a search for another new plan commissioner—on Monday, the Village Board approved Theresa Sperling as a replacement for Clarence Bark, who stepped down last month after 32 years.
+Michelini has just finished a search for another new plan commissioner—on Monday, the Village Board approved Theresa Sperling as a replacement for Clarence Bark, who last month after 32 years.
 Michelini said she has already spoken with the applicants for that position, and informed them that another has opened up.